awsdocs/iam-user-guide/doc_source/getting-started_create-delegated-user.md

 ### Editing a Policy to Reduce Permissions<a name="getting-started_reduce-permissions-edit-policy"></a>

-After you review your service last accessed data, you can edit your policy to allow access to only the services that your users need\.
+After you review your last accessed information, you can edit your policy to allow access to only the services that your users need\.

 **To use data to allow access to only necessary services**